The Misconception That Margins Equal Skimming

 - Additional accounting/invoicing workload: 10 hrs/month × ¥5,000/hr × 12 months = ¥600K

-Total: ¥3.06-3.3M in new annual costs.
-Compared to a 25% margin rate (¥3M) on ¥12M annual revenue, direct contract costs are roughly equal to or greater than agency margins.
+Total: ¥3.06-3.3M in projected new annual costs.
+Compared to a 25% margin rate (¥3M) on ¥12M annual revenue, this calculation suggests direct contract costs are roughly equal to or greater than agency margins.

 In other words, direct contracts are economically advantageous only when systems for efficiently handling these costs independently are already in place.